Credit Score Models

 On the other hand....

-If your score and information match the favorable criteria level they have in place your interest rate will be low.
+If your score and information used to determine that score match the favorable criteria level they have in place, your interest rate will be low.

-Many times large banks will have their own credit scoring models with their own formula in place and use a third party scoring model with it again usually a FICO product.
+Many times, as previously discussed, large banks will have their own credit scoring models with their own formula in place and use a third party scoring model together with it.
+Again, usually a FICO product.

 It is noted that these credit scoring models must not use biased information as part of the report such as: